nopool/kratum/README.md

-5. Edit the [server config file](config/default.json) by replacing `[Insert node identifier here]` with a unique ID to log for each of your server instances and `[Insert wallet address here]` with the Kadena key that you want to assign block rewards to.
+5. Edit the [server config file](config/default.json) by replacing `[Insert node identifier here]` with a unique ID to log for each of your server instances and `[Insert wallet address here]` with the Kadena key that you want to collect block rewards at.

 6. _TODO: Document Supabase config._

 7. Anytime after your Chainweb node has synced with the rest of the network (which you can check by matching the block height of your node at
    [https://[domain]:1789/chainweb/0.0/mainnet01/cut](https://[domain]:1789/chainweb/0.0/mainnet01/cut)
-   against that of the [Kadena block explorer](https://explorer.chainweb.com/mainnet)), run the
+   with that of the [Kadena block explorer](https://explorer.chainweb.com/mainnet)), run the server:
-   server:

    ```shell
    $ npm start